-As vets who take an interest in unusual diets, we often get asked if dogs can be vegan.
+As vets who take an interest in unusual diets, we often get asked if dogs and cats can be vegan.
 The answer is yes.

 Problems With Vegan Dog Diets